 - The Silent Generation is 71 and older

 Consumers from all generations are making more and more purchases on smartphones and tablets through browsers and apps (although younger generations make up the bulk of online shoppers).
 It’s of great importance for your e-commerce website and customer app to be mobile-friendly and load fast.

 However, in-store experiences are not less important.
 In general, 75% of all generations want to see a product in store before purchase.
 Millennials and Gen Xers still value in-store shopping experience but they are pressed for time, so speed shopping is key here.
 Both groups said that a fast checkout experience is an important factor in their purchase decision; thus, make sure to offer them fast checkout online and at brick-and-mortar stores.

 Loyalty doesn’t always mean the same thing

-Loyalty and rewards programs appeals to every generation.
+Loyalty and rewards programs appeal to every generation.
 However, loyalty doesn’t mean the same thing to them.
 To baby boomers and the Silent Generation, loyalty means shopping at one location.
 For Millennials and Gen Xers, it means they are sticking with a specific brand.
-Thus, if your store sells a variety of brands, and your customer age ranges from Millennials to baby boomers, you can do some researches on which brands are popular among your target customers, or you can look at your sales reports to see which sell most.
+Thus, if your store sells a variety of brands, and your customer age ranges from Millennials to baby boomers, you can do some research on which brands are popular among your target customers, or you can look at your sales reports to see which sell most.
 And when you marketing your business, make sure that you tailor your messages for each group.